MatePocs/boardgame_recommendation/README.md

 ## Summary
 In this project, I collect the user ratings from [BoardgameGeek](https://boardgamegeek.com/)'s top 100 games, and train a colaborative-filtering recommendation system on it.
 The user enters a few games with their ratings, and the model returns a list of games the user would probably rate high.

-## Technical & Mathematical Keywords
+## Keywords
 BeatifulSoup, Web Scraping, API requests, JSON, Collaborative-Filtering Recommender Systems, Memory-Based Recommenders, Model-Based Recommenders, Scikit-Surprise,

 ## Links
-I wrote a series of blog articles on the topic on Towards Data Science, see the links below:
+I published a series of articles on the topic in Towards Data Science, see the links below:
 <br>
 [Part 1 - KNN-Style Recommenders](https://towardsdatascience.com/how-to-build-a-memory-based-recommendation-system-using-python-surprise-55f3257b2cf4)
 <br>